slint-ui/slint/api/napi/cover.md

 component.model = component.model.concat(4);
 ```

-Another option is to set a model object.
-A model object has the following function:
+Another option is to set an object that implements the {@link Model} interface.
+Rreading a Slint array property from JavaScript that was previously initialised from a {@link Model} object, will return a reference to the model.

 * `rowCount()`: returns the number of element in the model.
 * `rowData(index)`: return the row at the given index